-One of the vaccines currently given to 12-month-old children in the UK routine immunisation programme, Menitorix, will no longer be available after 2025.
+One of the vaccines given to 12-month-old children in the UK routine immunisation programme, Menitorix, will no longer be available from July 2025.
 Menitorix protects against two bacterial infections, Haemophilus influenzae type b (Hib) and group C meningococcus (MenC).
 Both infections can cause serious illnesses in children.
 The immunisation programme will therefore need to be modified.
 The Joint Committee on Vaccination and Immunisation (JCVI), the independent expert group which advises on vaccination policy in the UK, has considered various possible options for adapting the current schedule.
-This study is to evaluate the proposed schedule which is most likely to be adopted.
+This study is to evaluate the schedule which has now been introduced.

-The JCVI has suggested that a new vaccination timepoint could be included in the routine schedule, when children are 18 months old.
-Two vaccines would be given at this age:
+The JCVI recommended a new vaccination timepoint in the routine schedule when children are 18 months old.
+Two vaccines will be given at this age: